Banff Jasper Collection

 For the safety of your pets and our visitors, we ask that you leave your pets at home.

-Make sure you to wear layers and flat, comfortable shoes with grippy soles (e.g. sneakers, hiking boots).
+Make sure you to wear layers and flat, comfortable, closed-toe shoes with grippy soles (e.g. sneakers, hiking boots).
 Don't forget to bring sunscreen, an empty water bottle that you can fill with glacier water if you wish and your camera!
 If you have a purse or a backpack, you can bring that along too.

 The Columbia Icefield Skywalk and Discovery Trail should not be slippery.
 In the event of poor weather conditions, our staff will be working to keep it clear of snow and ice.
 However, we are at the will of nature and therefore appropriate closed-toe footwear is recommend.